dantegates/porter/docs/logging.rst

 This is particularly useful for allowing users to programmatically query logs emitted from ``porter``.

-Th JSON log formatter can be set as follows
+The JSON log formatter can be set as follows:

 .. code-block:: python